bookofproofs/bookofproofs.github.io/_sources/history/18th-century/gauss.md

 * Gauss was pleased to accept and took personal charge of the survey, making measurements during the day and reducing them at night, using his extraordinary mental capacity for calculations.
 * Because of the survey, Gauss invented the heliotrope which worked by reflecting the Sun's rays using a design of mirrors and a small telescope.
 * Gauss often wondered if he would have been better advised to have pursued some other occupation but he published over 70 papers between 1820 and 1830.
+* In 1822 Gauss won the Copenhagen University Prize with Theoria attractionis Ⓣ(Theory of attraction)...
 * From the early 1800s Gauss had an interest in the question of the possible existence of a non-Euclidean geometry.
 * Gauss confided in Schumacher, telling him that he believed his reputation would suffer if he admitted in public that he believed in the existence of such a geometry.
-* In 1831 Farkas Bolyai sent to Gauss his son János Bolyai's work on the subject.
 * Gauss had a major interest in differential geometry, and published many papers on the subject.
 * In fact, this paper rose from his geodesic interests, but it contained such geometrical ideas as Gaussian curvature.
 * The period 1817-1832 was a particularly distressing time for Gauss.
 * Gauss, however, never liked change and decided to stay in Göttingen.
-* In 1831 Gauss's second wife died after a long illness.
 * Gauss had known Weber since 1828 and supported his appointment.
 * Gauss had worked on physics before 1831, publishing Über ein neues allgemeines Grundgesetz der Mechanik Ⓣ(On a new general fundamental law of mechanics), which contained the principle of least constraint, and Principia generalia theoriae figurae fluidorum in statu aequilibrii  Ⓣ(General principles of the theory of the shape of fluids in a state of equilibrium) which discussed forces of attraction.
 * These papers were based on Gauss's potential theory, which proved of great importance in his work on physics.